gargonator/job-searcher/README.md

 A few things to keep in mind:
 * If the search doesn't work, try modifying the location queries.
 E.g., try changing the state 'CA' to California
 * Currently, no keys are available for the O*NET API, so the related careers list is hardcoded to software engineers :/
+* The green dot next to a related career indicates that career has a "bright outlook" (according to the government)

 ## The vision